Conditional Rules

 What are Conditional Rules?

-Conditional rules are automated triggers that set field values based on defined conditions.
-Once applied to a field, these rules take complete control of that field's values—making the field respond automatically to changes in your data without requiring manual updates.
+Conditional rules automatically set field values based on conditions you define at the field level.
+They let a field respond dynamically to changes in your data without requiring manual updates.

-- Set a Student Rank field to "Honor Roll" if the GPA is higher than 3.0
+- Setting a Student Rank field to "Honor Roll" when GPA is higher than 3.0

-- Assign a Commission Rate of 5% if an employee's Years of Experience is greater than 2
+- Assigning a Commission Rate of 5% when Years of Experience is greater than 2

-- Change an Invoice Status to "Overdue" if Days Past Due is greater than 30
+- Changing an Invoice Status to "Overdue" when Days Past Due is greater than 30

 How Conditional Rules Work